Mancs are renowned for their MASSIVE love of a night out.

 If you’re in need of things to do in Manchester at night, Oxford Road will guarantee you great food, interesting drinks and good music.
 Just watch out for cars and buses, as traffic can get pretty crazy!

-Oxford Road home to the city’s two universities.
+Oxford Road is also home to the city’s two universities.
 That’s approximately 70,000 students.
 And that means this area is fair game for silliness (it’s not unheard of for groups to play Ring of Fire in the pub) so if you don’t fancy that, head on back to Deansgate.

 And we couldn’t talk about Manchester nightlife without mentioning its banging live music scene…